rebcabin/tangledown/README.md

 Now, if you're reading this as a Jupyter notebook in Jupytext (as explained above), you'll see a little tiny cell just before the code below and just after the code below.
 This code is in _the contents of_ a `tangle` tag.
 The _contents_ of any tag `foo` is the stuff between the opening tag `<foo>` and the closing tag `</foo>`.
 I know, we use the word _tag_ to mean three things: the opener `<foo>`, the closer `</foo>`, or the entire magilla between the opener `<foo>` and the closer `</foo>`.
 Forgive us, will you?
 I'm not sure any literature on HTML, XML, or SGML is any better about that nomenclature.

 The notebook won't render `<tangle ...>`, but will render the contents between `<tangle ...>` and `</tangle>` and will represent `<tangle ...>` and `</tangle>` with tiny cells.
 Those tiny cells contain the all-important `tangle` start and end taglets (see, there I invented a disambiguating word).

-DON'T DELETE THE TINY CELLS (if you're reading this as a Jupyter notebok in Jupytext)
+DON'T DELETE THE TINY CELLS (if you're reading this as a Jupyter notebok with Jupytext)

 <tangle file="tangledown.py">